aarnold45/Project--1/README.md

 How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-Load Balancing ensures availability to the web-servers which is the availability aspect of security in regards to the CIA Triad.
+Load balancing ensures that the application will be highly available,in addition to restricting access to the network.

-What is the advantage of a jump box?
-The main advantage of using a JumpBox is having one origination point for administrative tasks.
-This ultimately sets the JumpBox as a Secure Admin Workstation (SAW).
-In order to conduct administrative tasks administrators are required to access the JumpBox before accessing the other servers.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-Filebeat watches for log files/locations and collect log events.
-(Filebeat: Lightweight Log Analysis & Elasticsearch) Metricbeat records metrics and statistical data from the operating system and from services running on the server (Metricbeat: Lightweight Shipper for Metrics)

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancers help ensure environment availability through distribution of incoming data to the web server.Jump Box allow for more easy administration of multiple systems and provide an additional layer between the outside
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.